-Me and my 6 year old daughter hooked the this past Saturday, July 27, 2019.
+Me and my 6 year old daughter hiked the trail this past Saturday, July 27, 2019.
 Had a great time.
 Definately be back

 The hike in is not difficult.
 You do have to cross a stream, which was not as difficult for my 6’2 husband as it was for me at 5’2.
 The water was clear.
 The waterfall was beautiful and we found a quiet spot up the creek to camp.

 Sipsey is one of the real jewels of Alabama for backpacking and you really feel like you are in another world while wandering though these woods.
 There are so many different trail loops and through each you can see lots of different streams and waterfalls.
 The major advantage to backpacking in Sipsey is that there are tons and tons of campgrounds.
 You hike along the river and almost every quarter mile you come across a set up campground and each is more beautiful than the last.
 We did a backpacking trip with friends here in the middle of the summer and it sure was hot.
 Luckily though the rivers made for a great way to cool off.
 Just make sure to check the weather in advance cause the rivers can be dried up the wrong time of year or you can get heavy rain.
 The weather in Alabama can change at any moment.